Where We Be

 What an adventurous first day of life for these new hatchlings!

-As with most Baja towns, the mission
+As with most Baja towns, a mission

 anchors one end of the square